 To reset the Log screens, press the MODE button.

-Log_time: Records the maximum and minimum ignition timing values used since the Log screens were last reset.
+Log time: Records the maximum and minimum ignition timing values used since the Log screens were last reset.
 These values will be remembered until a lower or higher value is reached, or the Log screens are reset.

 To reset the Log screens, press the MODE button.
+NOTE: pressing the MODE button resets ALL Log screens.